nelson-n/cs-math-nn/ComputerLanguages/README.md

 ## /Python

+`/PythonCheatsheet.py`

+Cheatsheet with notes on important functionality in Python.
+Covers:
+* Lambda functions.
+* Class construction.
+* Loops and control flow.
+* Regex and string operations.
+* Lists and list operations.
+* Sets and dictionaries.

 `/FluentPython.py`

 Notes on the book *Fluent Python* by Luciano Ramalho.
 This 700 page book provides an in-depth understanding of Python 3 that covers all of the fundamental Python data types, the methods and OOP system that underpins Python, and the programming tradeoffs present in the Python language.
 These notes follow the text of the book closely.
 A pdf copy of *Fluent Python* may be found at [Fluent Python](https://github.com/hiddenJuliet/pythondocument/blob/master/Fluent%20Python.pdf).

-`/PythonCheatsheet.py`

-Cheatsheet containing notes on loops, regex, data structures, and useful functions available in base Python.
-Serves as a useful refresher on Python functionality and syntax.

 `/PythonExploration.py`